toxazhl/fastmqtt/README.md

-# FastMQTT
+# FastMqtt

 A performant, flexible, and user-friendly MQTT client library built on top of aiomqtt.
-FastMQTT simplifies message handling, advanced subscriptions, and convenient request-response patterns within the MQTT protocol.
+FastMqtt simplifies message handling, advanced subscriptions, and convenient request-response patterns within the MQTT protocol.

 **Key Features**